 Creating and Configuring the Docebo App in Microsoft Teams

-Now, copy the Microsoft Teams OAuth redirect account URL shown on the top of the right panel and paste it in the Redirect URI (optional) field, in the Microsoft Teams account creation area.
-Click on Register to complete the app creation.
+Now, copy the Microsoft Teams OAuth redirect account URL shown on the top of the right panel to your clipboard and return to the Microsoft Entra App registration tab of your browser.

 Please Note: The Redirect URI is defined based on the domain the user logs into.
 When using the Custom Domain app, make sure you are using the custom domain URL and not the

-Microsoft Azure has created a page for your app.
 The Application (client) ID and the Directory (tenant) ID displayed in the Essentials area of the page are needed for the creation of the Microsoft Teams account in Docebo.
-Move to the Certificates & Secrets tab listed in the Manage menu in the page left menu to generate the Client Secret, also needed for the creation of your Microsoft Teams account in Docebo.
+Next, press Certificates & secrets in the Manage menu to generate the Client Secret.

-If the Show Meeting instructor calendar option in the Docebo for Microsoft Teams account settings is activated then in Azure the following permission must also be activated:
+Please Note: If the Show Meeting instructor calendar option in the Docebo VILT for Microsoft Teams account settings is activated, then in the Calendars section, select:

-If this option is not activated or required, then the permission in Azure should not be set.
+If this option is not activated or required, the permission should not be set in Microsoft Entra.

-Click on Add Permissions to complete the configuration.
-Move now to Docebo to complete and activate the integration.
+Next, press Add Permissions to complete the configuration.
+Now, move to Docebo to complete and activate the integration.